Sonkie132/CS-Sonkie-Herself/README.md

 -- Credits --

--- Jer The Pear For model, anims, live icon and Moveset
+-- JerThePear For model, anims, live icon and Moveset

 -- Squishy For Creating Character Select